kayla-manning/election-analysis-2020/posts/final.md

 | MI    |              0.7142857 |
 | PA    |              0.7142857 |

 In the leave-one-out validation for 2016, the model misclassified 6 states: FL, OH, NC, MI, PA, and WI.
-[FiveThirtyEight](https://projects.fivethirtyeight.com/2016-election-forecast/)'s 2016 forecast correctly predicted OH, but misclassified the remaining five of those six states.
+[FiveThirtyEight](https://projects.fivethirtyeight.com/2016-election-forecast/)'s 2016 forecast correctly predicted OH but misclassified the remaining five of those six states.
 This model for 2020, however, includes the 2016 data and, in theory, should adjust for some of the previous pitfalls.

 ### 2020 Prediction